5 Natural Baby Skin Care Secrets Every New Mum Should Try

 4. Protecting against heat rash

 Heat rash doesn’t only happen during the summer.
-As a matter of fact, bundling up your baby in layers of layers of clothes during the cold season can cause his body to overheat.
+As a matter of fact, bundling up your baby in layers of clothes during the cold season can cause his body to overheat.
 As a result, tiny red bumps can appear on his skin.

 Heat rash can form on the areas of your baby’s body where his clothes fit snugly.
 This includes his chest, back and neck.
 These rashes aren’t painful, but they can be itchy and tender to touch at times.